knulli-cfw/knulli.org/docs/play/install.md

     * Make sure to download the correct image for your device.
 For example; if you are installing KNULLI on a [RG35XX](../devices/anbernic/rg35xx.md) you would download the `rg35xx` image.
     * If you have any questions you can check the [Device Support](../devices/index.md) section to confirm which image you should download for your specific device.

+!!! warning "Not supported devices."

-!!! warning "If your device is *not* listed among the `Installation Package Downloads`, there is no public release of Knulli for your device, yet.
-You should *not* attempt to use a package for a different device."
+    If your device is *not* listed among the `Installation Package Downloads`, there is no public release of Knulli for your device, yet.
+You should *not* attempt to use a package for a different device.

 ## Step 2: Flash